Periodic words, common subsequences and frogs: Introduction

 The paper is organized as follows.
 In \Cref{sec:heights}, we establish the connection between the frog dynamics and the LCS with a periodic word.
 We then prove Theorems~\ref{thm:basic}~and~\ref{thm:frog} in \Cref{sec:dynamics}. \Cref{sec:nice} is devoted to analyzing the case when $W=12\cdots k$: \Cref{sec:linear} contains the proof of \Cref{thm:nice}, and \Cref{sec:margins} contains the proof of \Cref{thm:margins}.
 Finally, \Cref{sec:computerjoin} discusses both the new heuristic algorithm for computing the LCS of a pair of random words and the new conjectures which were suggested by our computer simulations.
 We conclude the paper with general remarks in \Cref{sec:remarks}.

 \textbf{Acknowledgments.} We thank Tomasz Tkocz for discussions at the early stage of this research and for comments on a draft of this paper.
 We thank him additionally for the contribution of \Cref{prop:notgaus}.
 We thank Alex Tiskin for pointing out the relevance of references~\cite{bundschuh2001} and~\cite{schimd_edit}.
 We owe the development of the frog metaphor used in this paper to a conversation with Laure Bukh.
 The frog symbol is from Froggy font by Vladimir Nikolic\footnote{Available at \url{https://www.dafont.com/froggy.font}}.
-The lily pad is based on a drawing by FrauBieneMaja\footnote{Available at \url{https://pixabay.com/vectors/water-lily-lake-water-pond-blossom-4177686/}}.
+The lily pad symbol is based on a drawing by FrauBieneMaja\footnote{Available at \url{https://pixabay.com/vectors/water-lily-lake-water-pond-blossom-4177686/}}.
+We thank Zimu Xiang for pointing several typos, and two anonymous referees for valuable feedback on the earlier versions of the paper.